Motility driven glassy dynamics in confluent epithelial monolayers: Results

+\b{ To test whether the result of the modified rotational diffusivity is a generic feature of confluent systems, we have also simulated the CPM, making one of the cells active and treating the rest of the system as passive.
+We first equilibrate the system with the direction of $\mathbf{f}_a$ along $\pi/4$ and then switch the direction along $-\pi/4$.
+We show the angle of the major axis of the cell as a function of time in Fig. \ref{elongation_time}(d).
+We can again define $\kappa$ when the major axis angle relaxes by $70\%$ of its total change.
+The cell takes some time to elongate along the direction of $\mathbf{f}_a$.
+Moreover, similar to the simulations in the Vertex model, we see that the relaxation becomes faster, and therefore $\kappa$ decreases, with increasing self-propulsion speed $v_0$.
+Thus, we believe that the change in rotational diffusivity is a generic feature of confluent systems and not limited to Vertex models. }

-Now consider a scenario where we change the direction of the motile force for a particular cell every $\tau_p$ time duration.
-When $\tau_p$ is much larger compared to $\kappa_l$, the cell will take a time $\kappa_l$ to elongate along the direction of the active force.
-Therefore, there will be a delay in the cellular response, to be added to the persistence time of the internal active forces.
-On the other hand, when $\tau_p$ is small compared to $\kappa_l$, the cell cannot follow the rapid change of motile force direction, and the cellular elongation direction will change over a time-scale $\kappa_l$.
-Thus, we can write the effective time-scale for the active force persistence time (and the change of the cell elongation axis) as the sum of these two time-scales
+\b{Confluent systems relax via T1 transitions.
+Therefore, the time scale of T1 transitions must set the cellular elongation time.
+This is consistent with the result that $\kappa$ depends on $D_r$ that changes the time scale of T1 transitions (Fig. \ref{elongation_time}c).
+Let us consider a scenario where we change the direction of the motile force for a particular cell every $\tau_p$ time duration.
+When $\tau_p$ is much larger compared to $\kappa$, the cell will take time $\kappa$ to elongate along the direction of the active force.
+Albeit this delay, the effective persistence time $\tpeff$ will be given by $\tau_p$.
+Conversely, when $\tau_p$ is small compared to $\kappa$, the cell cannot follow the rapid change of motile force direction.
+Nevertheless, the cellular shape and major axis will change on the time-scale of cellular reorganization (driven by T1 processes).
+Therefore, we can phenomenologically write}